 Once at the hatchery the eggs are placed in jars or racks with water continually flowing over the eggs.
-It takes approximately 21 days before the eggs are placed through a sorter to remove dead or damaged eggs.
-At the 21 day age, the eggs are toughened up and can survive transportation, moving around and passing through a mechanical sorter that removes any dead or damaged eggs.
+It approximately 21 the eggs are placed through a sorter to remove dead or damaged eggs.
 Before 50 days is up, the trays and jars are placed over trays (races) where the hatching minnows can swim out into the raceway.

 The temperature of the water going through the hatchery determines how fast the fish grow.
 Generally, the fish are collected for planting the following year.
 Chrystal Lake Hatchery spring runs about 50F + or - 2F.
-The trout don't grow as fast as they do at Darrah Springs hatchery where the water temperatures run approximately 57F + or -.
+The trout don't grow as fast as they do at Darrah Springs hatchery where the water temperatures run approximately 57F.
 At Darrah Springs, the trout grow to 10 to 12 inches in one year whereas at Chrystal Lake Hatchery the same age trout only grows to about 8 to 9 inches in approximately 18 months.
 This allows for a spring trout plant from Darrah Springs and a fall plant from Chrystal Lake Hatchery.
 Between the two plantings, Eagle Lake receives a total of 90,000 POUNDS of trout.
+Approximately 45,000 pounds from each hatchery once per year.
+The average count is two fish per pound for 180,000 trout yearly total.
+Worsening conditions of the lake may make for changes in the future.